NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 In order to display the page to the user, the browser has to construct the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) (Document Object Model) and the [CSSOM](https://developer.mozilla.org/en-US/docs/Glossary/CSSOM) (CSS Object Model).
 It also has to calculate the positions and sizes of the elements on the page — a process commonly referred to as layout — and finally paint the result on the screen.
 The browser has to repeat some of this work each time the page is manipulated by the user or by JavaScript code.
 Recalculating page layout is known as [reflow](https://developer.mozilla.org/en-US/docs/Glossary/Reflow).

-To avoid overwhelming users' devices with CPU work, the DOM should be kept small, CSS rules should be simple, and JavaScript code should run as infrequently as possible and should avoid inducing unnecessary layouts and paints.
+To avoid overwhelming users' devices with too much CPU work, the DOM should be kept small, CSS rules should be simple, and JavaScript code should avoid running for too long or inducing unnecessary layouts and paints.

 Browser DevTools can be used to determine where web pages spend their time: executing JavaScript code, calculating layout, doing garbage collection, etc.

-If JavaScript execution is the performance bottleneck, profiling can help pinpoint the source of the problem.
-The solution will vary widely depending on your data, code, and libraries.
-But ultimately, it boils down to [algorithmic optimization](https://en.wikipedia.org/wiki/Algorithmic_efficiency).
+If JavaScript execution is the performance bottleneck, profiling can help pinpoint the source of the problem and the fix ultimately it boils down to doing [algorithmic optimization](https://en.wikipedia.org/wiki/Algorithmic_efficiency).

 If the performance problem comes from the browser repeatedly recalculating the layout, the cause may be inefficient JavaScript code that triggers unnecessary layout recalculations — a problem known as [layout thrashing](https://web.dev/articles/avoid-large-complex-layouts-and-layout-thrashing).
 This is showcased in the figures [Layout thrashing](#layout-thrashing) and [No layout thrashing](#no-layout-thrashing)).
-When JavaScript code writes to the DOM, the browser has to recalculate the layout, but it doesn't do this immediately.
+When JavaScript code writes to the DOM, the browser has to recalculate the layout to update the UI for the user, but it doesn't do that immediately.
 It waits to catch multiple DOM updates and then recalculates the layout once, repainting the page in its new state.
 However, when JavaScript code reads certain properties from the DOM, it forces the browser to calculate the layout immediately.
 Therefore, reading and writing to the DOM in a loop can result in more layout recalculations than necessary.

 <figure id="layout-thrashing">
     <img
         alt="Layout thrashing"
         src="/blog/web-frontend-performance/waterfall-diagram/layout-thrashing.svg"
+        width="1241"
+        height="580"
     />
     <figcaption>
        <a href="#layout-thrashing">Layout thrashing:</a> In this example, the click event handler writes to the DOM and then reads the state of the DOM repeatedly in a loop.
 Each DOM-write invalidates the current layout calculations, so each subsequent DOM-read requires the browser to recalculate layout to read the correct current state of the DOM.
 The result is that it takes the browser 1.2 seconds to process the click event handler, leaving it unresponsive to user events during this time.